 Scoring of the COMP Examination

 The Clinical COMP is a pass/fail examination that also provides students with a numeric grade.
-Students who have completed all five (5) core clerkships when they take the Clinical COMP are required to obtain a passing score of 216 or above before taking USMLE Step 2 CK.
+Students are required to obtain a passing score of 216 or above on the Clinical COMP before taking USMLE Step 2 CK.